theInnuendoProject/MicrobialGenomeMetagenomeCourse/MetagenomePart4.md

 And go to the "Bins" section of the interface to load the bin collection called `TOM_5_BINS`.
 You should then see this after drawing the figure:

 ![alt text](Figure/Interface-first-binning-step.png "Interface-first-binning-step.png")

+Note: Feel free to take a look at the `collection-TOM_5_BINS.txt` file to understand what it is (e.g., using `head collection-TOM_5_BINS.txt -n 10`).
+It simply links splits to Bins.
+Easy.

 Ok.